Avishek0001/Avishek0001/README.md

 -  Hi, I'm Avishek Kundu.
 - Currently into **M+PERN DEVELOPER**.
 - I'm learning new stuff day in and day out.
+I’m currently expanding my knowledge in Front-end Development.
+- Proficiency in React.js for building dynamic user interfaces for frontend Development.
+- Currently spending the majority of time building full-stack web app projects based on MERN.
+- Knowledgeable in Java for added versatility
+- Proficient in MySQL for relational database management

+- Worked as a Full-Stack Developer Intern in QuarterStack Technology.

 -  How to reach me **kunduavishek112233@gmail.com**